ava-labs/avalanche-docs/docs/subnets/subnet-upgrade.md

 :::

 After you do that, you can start the node back up (if running as service do `sudo systemctl start avalanchego`).
-You can monitor the log output on the node to check that everything is ok, or you can use the [info.getNodeVersion()](https://docs.avax.network/apis/avalanchego/apis/info#infogetnodeversion) API to check the versions.
+You can monitor the log output on the node to check that everything is OK, or you can use the [info.getNodeVersion()](https://docs.avax.network/apis/avalanchego/apis/info#infogetnodeversion) API to check the versions.
 Example output would look like: